RobertoPrevato/K8sStudies/docs/getting-started.md

 /// admonition | Discouraging as a Service.
     type: danger

-Cloud vendors often brain-wash people into thinking that they _need_ to use their specific technologies and that they will never manage to achieve things by themselves.
+Cloud vendors regularly brain-wash people into thinking that they _need_ to use their specific technologies and that they will never manage to achieve things by themselves.

 For instance, when advertising tools like [*GitHub Codespaces*](https://github.com/features/codespaces)